 In this respect, several options are being weighted and investigated by Elia and (where applicable) the DSOs.
-The following design principles were identified for the set-up of the expost data exchange:
+The following design principles were identified for the set-up of the data exchange:

 - Scalability: the number of participating assets to the aFRR market is expected to significantly increase.
-Therefore Elia believes that set-up of the ex-post data exchange should be scalable and henceforth future proof; - Data-integrity: guarantee the accuracy and completeness of the parameters per delivery point necessary for the settlement of the aFRR service; - Data-authenticity: guarantee that the data is authentic and has not been manipulated by any market actor; - Market entry barrier: minimize the market entry barriers by focusing on a solution that has limited technical and business complexity; - Cost/complexity: trade-off between benefits and costs, considering the relatively small asset size.
+Therefore Elia believes that set-up of the data exchange for the ex-post settlement should be scalable and henceforth future proof; - Data-integrity: guarantee the accuracy and completeness of the parameters per delivery point necessary for the settlement of the aFRR service; - Data-authenticity: guarantee that the data is authentic and has not been manipulated by any market actor; - Market entry barrier: minimize the market entry barriers by focusing on a solution that has limited technical and business complexity; - Cost/complexity: trade-off between benefits and costs, considering the relatively small asset size.